-Protection of action taken under Code.
+Protection of action taken in good faith.

-98. No suit, prosecution or other legal proceeding shall lie against any person for anything which is in good faith done or intended to be done in pursuance of this Code or 35 any rules made thereunder.
+98. No suit, prosecution or other legal proceeding shall lie against any person for anything which is in good faith done or intended to be done in pursuance of this Code or any rules made thereunder.

-Power to make rules.
+Power of appropriate Government to make rules.